haseeb-heaven/asset-generator/README.md

 ## Author

-AI Assets Generator was developed by [Haseeb Mir].
+AI Assets Generator was developed by HeavenHM.